Cheick Tioté: International career

 On 23 March 2009, Tioté was called up for the first time by the Ivory Coast, but did not play.
 After being called up once more in May, he made his international debut on 12 August in a friendly match against Tunisia.
 He was selected in the Ivory Coast's squad for the 2010 Africa Cup of Nations squad and given the squad number 9.

 He started in all three of Les Éléphants' matches before their quarter final elimination by Algeria.
 Tioté also started each of the Ivory Coast's 2010 FIFA World Cup matches in South Africa, but the team did not advance to the second round.
 During one of the match against Brazil, Tioté was involved in a challenge with Elano that saw him suffer an injury and sidelined for the rest of the tournament.

-On 13 January 2012, Tioté was sent off for a "crazy challenge" in an 2012 Africa Cup of Nations warm up match against Tunisia.
-However, he was in the starting line-up for the Ivory Coast's opening two group matches and both the semi final and final, in which he scored the team's first kick in the penalty shootout defeat to Zambia.
+On 13 January 2012, Tioté was sent off for a "crazy challenge" in a 2012 Africa Cup of Nations warm up match against Tunisia.
+However, he was in the starting line-up for the Ivory Coast's opening two group matches and both the semi-final and final, in which he scored the team's first kick in the penalty shootout defeat to Zambia.
 Following the end of the tournament, Tioté revealed that he gave away his medal to his friend because of the loss.

 At the 2013 Africa Cup of Nations, Tioté scored his first international goal in the 50th minute of their 2–1 quarter-final loss to Nigeria.
 At the 2014 FIFA World Cup, Tioté featured in all three matches in the group stage.

 At the 2015 Africa Cup of Nations, Tioté started in the first two group matches.
 He injured his ankle in the match against Mali, which ended his involvement in the tournament that the Ivory Coast went on to on to win.